BodenmillerGroup/steinbock/docs/install-docker.md

     steinbock --version

 !!! note "Graphical user interfaces on Linux"
-    To allow the *steinbock* Docker container to run graphical user interfaces (e.g. Ilastik, CellProfiler, napari), if necessary, allow the local root user to access the running X server:
+    To allow the *steinbock* Docker container to run graphical user interfaces (e.g. Ilastik, CellProfiler, napari) using X forwarding, if necessary, allow the local root user to access the running X server:

         xhost +local:root